Expert Brain Injury Lawyer in California

 For your convenience we will come to your home or hospital.
 We represent injured people and the families of those who have been hurt or killed as a result of auto accidents, vehicular related accidents, nursing home abuse, premises and construction accidents, drug manufacturer products and work place injuries.

-Please allow the California brain injury attorneys of Nadrich and Cohen to analyze your potential brain injury case.
+Please allow the California brain injury attorneys of Nadrich & Cohen Accident Injury Lawyers to analyze your potential brain injury case.
 Please contact us for an immediate free evaluation of your potential case or call us at 1-800-718-4658.